Mark Zuckerberg Talks Steve Stephens: Facebook AI Will Detect Content Similar To Facebook Killer

-Steve Stephens uploaded a horrifying 57-second video to Facebook of himself shooting and killing a 74-year-old man Sunday.
-The video lingered on Steve Stephens’ Facebook page for over 2 hours before it was removed by the website.
+Steve Stephens uploaded a horrifying 57-second video to Facebook of himself shooting and killing a 74-year-old man on Sunday.
+The video lingered on Steve Stephens’ Facebook page for more two hours before it was removed by the website.
 Facebook CEO, Mark Zuckerberg, told USA Today that the killing of Robert Godwin, a grandfather from Cleveland, Ohio, has no place on Facebook.

+“We have a lot of work, and we will keep doing all we can to prevent tragedies like this from happening.”

 Mark Zuckerberg on Facebook murder: “We will keep doing all we can to prevent tragedies like this from happening” https://t.co/RGxCFxWKbM pic.twitter.com/JUnsn5C8rd